jameshughes89/cs102/src/site/topic11.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * **If** the queue is empty, both ``front`` and ``rear`` reference ``null``
-* When this is the case, the thing being enqueued will be the only element in the queue
+* When this is the case, the thing being enqueued will end up being the only element in the queue
     * Thus, both ``front`` and ``rear`` need to reference the new node
     * The new node will be both the first and last thing in the queue